ECAS-Ling/ECAS-Ling.github.io/_pages/my_pages/RISC-V.md

 # Research
 Our research implies RISC-V on multi-core interconnection, processor soft error resilience strategy, and general network processor architecture.

 We designed the **interconnection structure and programming framework** for multi-core RISC-V architecture in edge computing scenarios, and implemented a complete runnable prototype of a multi-core processor.
+This architecture is named **PULP-Lite**.
 This project was sponsored by Nanjing Qinheng Microelectronics.

 ![pulp-lite](/images/my_image/pulp-lite.png)

 ---
 We explored **processor soft error resilience strategy**, and proposed a set of soft error detection and recovery mechanisms in a RISC-V in-order single-core processor.This innovation significantly improved the soft error reslience with reasonable performance and resource overhead.
 This work has resulted in a patent, and we plan to publish a paper.
-We continued our collaboration with Qinheng.
+We continued our collaboration with Qinheng in this project.

 ---
 Currently, we are collaborating with Sanechips to implement the RISC-V instruction set in a **network processor**, and propose a new network processor instruction set based on RISC-V later.